vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 > Here again, i beg to differ that there may not have been a complete lack of experimentation by Swami Desika.
 It could be that the reasoning was just inconclusive or resulting from a hasty generalization.
 They may have also been results of "thought experiments" based upon observable world from their point of view. - @sreeki123

 If vedAnta deshika experimented, being the genius that he was, he would have done it carefully and perfectly.
 So it is very likely that he did not - it just didn't occur to him to experiment.

+### pratyaxa
+> We still didn't have pratyaksha of rotation per say,we r just taking imgs from Satellites.. @sricharan3026

+No - a person in India can call a person in America or Arabia at the same lattitude and confirm that pre-sunrise stars in the east are identical.
+This shows that earth rotates.

+Then there is Focault pendulum etc..
+All this is well known.

+> to assume satellite can be stationary is inherent fault in an experiment, to assume it we have to prove it is free from all the gravitational or any type of pulls which no one in the world can't.. as per my knowledge or observe form earth whose motion or non motion  is at question. @sricharan3026

+Stationaryness is relative.
+Relative to the centers of earth and sun, a satellite can be stationary.
+Even if itis not, it can confirm earth's rotation even as sun stays fixed relative to background stars.

+> Ultimately sabda only comes into play.Take words of scientists or follow Aptās.Nirdusta indryartha sannikarsa is incapable here. @sricharan3026

+No. You can do a lot of these experiments yourself.

 ## dhyAna method
 > bhuvana-jñānaṁ sūrye saṁyamāt